ViyyapuSirisha/M1_Application_Calender/1_Requirements/README.md

 #### 1. cost
 - The schedule determines when work elements are to be completed, milestones achieved, and when the project should be completed.
 The budget determines how much each work element should cost, the cost of each level of the work breakdown schedule (WBS), and how much the total project should cost.
 #### 2. Feature
-- **[E-mail integration]** – an electronic mail communication system.
+- **[Email integration]** – an electronic mail communication system.
 This can be tied into the appointment calendar to send reminders and notify the participants of issues arising with scheduled meetings.
 - **[Calendar publishing]** – some calendaring tools allow the user to publish select calendar information on a public link.
 - **[Printing]** – User may print selected schedule.
 Usually, this feature allows users to select how she wants to have the printout to look (i.e. include comments, subject only, etc.).
 #### 3. Timeline